pkusys/ElasticFlow/ElasticFlow/README.md

 0. Trace preparation.

+The job traces are not public for now due to policy reasons.
+We are trying our best to make the trace files public as soon as possible.
+To get the traces, you need to sign an NDA (non-disclosure agreement) with our company.
+Please send us your name, affiliation, and address so that we can sign NDA with you and send you the job traces privately.
-You can send your github account to `gudiandian1998 at pku dot edu dot cn` so that we can share the job traces with you.
-The descriptions of the job traces are in `<repo>/private_data.md`.
+The descriptions of the job traces are in `private_data.md`.

 1. Run the experiments.
 ```Bash